Arrow-air/website/docs/contributing/devguide.md

 - Emojis, if used, should be at the start of the message (**:tada: Add new feature**)

 Additionally:
-- Do not exceed a line length of 50 characters
+- Do not exceed a line length of 50 characters for commit title
+- Do not exceed a line length of 72 characters for commit body
 - Do **not** end the message with a period

 Keep these in mind always, especially when squashing commits (one message).